-Learn how to make a beautiful fall arrangement in a pumpkin shell on Saturday,
+Create a beautiful Thanksgiving arrangement in a pumpkin shell

 It's Easy to Create Your own Pumpkin Arrangement

 You can use any type or size of pumpkin as a container for flowers.
 Small orange, sugar pumpkins are the perfect size for a kitchen table or counter and they look wonderful in groups of three or four down the middle of a large dining room table surrounded by candles and fall leaves for a big holiday dinner.
 If orange isn't the best color for your dining room, don't be dismayed.
 Due to selective breeding and cross pollination, designer pumpkins can now be found in blue, red, pink, rust, brown, green and white.
 We love the French heirloom pumpkins with their heavily lobed and ribbed shapes in greens and light blue and terra cotta.
 We had great success in Boulder this year planting the heirloom seeds of Musquee de Provence.
 Best of all we love the sweet and mild taste of Musquee de Provence.
 If you want a blue grey pumpkin, try planting the French heirloom, Cucurbita maxima 'Jarrahdale' with it's deep ribs and perfect pumpkin shape.
 It has gorgeous orange flesh that can be transformed into wonderful soup and muffins.
 Blue Hubbard and Red Hubbard squash both cross readily with pumpkins giving us new varieties with fabulous colors and shapes.
 Some of the new crosses are smooth and others are warty and gnarled.
 Red Warty is more squash like than pumpkin and grows up to twenty pounds.
 Cinderella pumpkins are deeply ribbed, flattened and deep red to orange.
 They are hard to carve, but easy to hollow out, and look beautiful filled with flowers.